 - preparation, implementation and follow-up of decisions taken by the Session, Executive Board and President;

 - preparation and follow-up of the work of all commissions; permanent liaison with the IFs, NOCs and OCOGs;

 - coordination of preparation for all Olympic Games and Youth Olympic Games;

 - organisation and preparation of other Olympic events;

 - circulation of information within the Olympic Movement;

 - relations with many international governmental and non-governmental organisations dealing with, in particular, sport, education and culture;

 - liaison with Olympic Solidarity and implementation of many other tasks of an ongoing or ad hoc nature assigned to it by the President and the Executive Board.

-The administration of the IOC is placed under the responsibility of the Director General who, under the authority of the President, runs it with the assistance of the directors; the latter are at the head of small units responsible for dealing with business in their respective sectors of competence (Executive Office of the President, Office of the Director General, Office of the Deputy Director General (for Relations with the Olympic Movement), Olympic Games Department, Department for Corporate Development, Brand and Sustainability, Finance Department, Sports Department, Technology and Information Department, Strategic Communications Department, IOC Television & Marketing Services SA, Legal Affairs Department, Medical and Scientific Department, Olympic Foundation for Culture and Heritage, Olympic Solidarity, Olympic Broadcasting Services SA, Olympic Channel Services S.A., Spokesman’s Services, Ethics and Compliance and Internal audit).
+The administration of the IOC is placed under the responsibility of the Director General who, under the authority of the President, runs it with the assistance of the directors; the latter are at the head of units responsible for dealing with business in their respective sectors of competence (Executive Office of the President, Spokesperson’s Services, Office of the Director General, Office of the Deputy Director General (for Relations with the Olympic Movement), Chief Operating Officer, Olympic Solidarity, NOC Relations Department, Olympic Games Department, Sports Department, Medical and Scientific Department, Corporate and Sustainable Development Department, Olympic Foundation for Culture and Heritage, IOC Television & Marketing Services SA, Olympic Broadcasting Services SA, Olympic Channel Services S.A., Digital Engagement and Marketing Department, Corporate Communications and Public Affairs Department, Technology and Information Department, Human Resources Department, Finance Department, Legal Affairs Department, Corporate Events and Services Department, Ethics and Compliance and Internal Audit).